SO(3)-Equivariant Neural Networks for Learning from Scalar and Vector Fields on Spheres: Preliminaries: learning scalar and vector fields on the sphere

 In order to construct equivariant linear layers, we need to introduce convolutions on the domain $\SO(3)$.
-We define the (left) convolution,
+We define the (left) convolution of a signal $x$ with a filter $\psi$ on $\SO(3)$ as

-Remark that if $L(x) = x *_\ell \psi$, then $L$ satisfies the model equivariance condition $L(\ell_A x) = \ell_A L(x)$.
-Furthermore, these are the only such equivariant linear maps from ``the convolution is all you need'' theorem, see Remark~\ref{re:ConvIsAllYouNeed}.
-In order to efficiently compute these convolutions, we resort to describing them in the spectral domain, by making use of the Fourier transform on $\SO(3)$.
+The convolution defined in this way satisfies domain-equivariance, i.e., for $L_\psi(x) = x *_\ell \psi$ it holds that $L_\psi(\ell_A x) = \ell_A L(x)$.
+Furthermore, these are the only such equivariant linear maps from ``The convolution is all you need'' Theorem, as described in detail in the Appendix, Remark~\ref{re:ConvIsAllYouNeed}.

+Performing such operations directly in the spatial domain is not only inefficient and slow, but also adds a source of equivariant error, as $S^2$ does not admit a uniform grid.
+The most common choices, either an equirectangular grid or an HEALPix grid \cite{Gorski2005Apr}, result in a convolution being only approximately equivariant.
+Moreover, describing convolutions in the spectral domain, by making use of the Fourier transform on $\SO(3)$, allow us to exploit the convolution theorem to rewrite a triple integral as a contraction over indices.